Funded AmeriCorps Programs for the 2012 – 2013 Program Year

 TEACH FOR AMERICA

-Teach For America is the national corps of outstanding recent college graduates who commit to teach for two years in urban and rural public schools and become lifelong leaders in the effort to expand educational opportunity.
+Teach For America is the national corps of committed college graduates and professionals who commit to teach for at least two years in urban and rural public schools and become lifelong leaders in the effort to expand educational opportunity.

-Teach For America’s network in the 2012-13 school year includes 10,000 corps members teaching in 46 regions across the country and nearly 28,000 alumni working in education and many other sectors to create the systemic changes that will help end educational inequity.
-In South Carolina, corps members currently serve in the Pee Dee region.
+Teach For America’s network in the 2013-2014 school year includes more than 11,000 corps members teaching in 48 regions across the country, and 32,000 alumni working in education and many other sectors to create the systemic changes that will help end educational inequity.
+During our 3rd year in South Carolina, over 190 corps members currently serve in the Pee Dee, Orangeburg, and Lowcountry regions.
+These corps members teach across all subjects and grade levels, ranging from pre-k through 12th grade.

-For more information, contact the Teach For America – South Carolina Executive Director, Josh Bell, at firstname.lastname@example.org or visit teachforamerica.org to apply to the corps.
+For more information on the Teach For America South Carolina region, please contact the Teach For America – South Carolina Program Director, Miranda Moyer, at firstname.lastname@example.org

 City Year is an educational focused, non-profit organization that unites young people of all backgrounds for a year of full-time service to keep students in school and on track to graduation.
-At City Year's 26 locations across the United States and two international affiliates, teams of young people called corps members are full-time in schools for 10 months as tutors, mentors and role models.
-By focusing on attendance, behavior and course performance, corps members are uniquely able to help students and schools suceed.
-In South Carolina, we serve in Richland 1 and Lexington 4 school districs of Columbia.
+At City Year's 26 locations across the United States and two international affiliates, teams of young people are in schools full-time as tutors, mentors and role models.
+By focusing on attendance, behavior and course performance, corps members are uniquely able, as near peers, to help students and schools succeed.
+In South Carolina, we serve in Richland 1 and Lexington 4 school districts of Columbia.